itspangler/geospatial-humanities-s2024/week/01_intro/exercises/exercise1.md

 3\.
 Select the **Explore** ![Explore](image/../images/Image015.png) tool and try clicking on countries, rivers, or cities (in the map).
 This highlights the polygon, line, or point depending on the data and brings up information from the "attribute table" for each feature you click on.

+> **NOTE**: Knowing how to use the *Attribute table* is a very important part of building your skills in geospatial research.
+It behaves similarly to a spreadsheet,

 4\.
 Can you find *Gulu, Uganda*?

 > **Hint**: Choose the ***Locate*** ![Locate](image/../images/Image016.png) tool.
 You can type in Gulu Uganda in the search bar---there will be several options that come up.
 Right-click on the first option and select **Zoom To** so that you're brought to Gulu.